- Home

 We have several discount pages and different categories of seating for our venues, which makes our festival options flexible and affordable for everyone.
 But that does mean our booking form can look a bit complicated.

-If you’re having any trouble at all, just call us on 00 353 (0)27 52788, and we’ll do our best to talk you though it.
+If you’re having any trouble at all, just call us on 00 353 (0)27 52788, and we’ll do our best to talk you through it.
 Or we can take your booking by phone, if you’d find that easier.

 Because of the complexity of our venues the site is set up to prevent certain occurrences.
 These include: